A Backpacker’s Guide to the Kalalau Trail

 Packing

 Prepping for a multiple-day backpacking trip can be difficult.
-There are multiple variables to consider such as weather, food, number of people in your group, terrain, and time of year.
+There are numerous variables to consider such as weather, food, number of people in your group, terrain, and time of year.

 Nutrition

-I tackled the trail with 2 friends, so we had to pack in enough food for all of us plus an extra day or 2 just in case.
+I tackled the trail with two friends, so we had to pack in enough food for all of us plus an extra day or two just in case.
 We chose to bring freeze-dried food, homemade trail mix, protein bars, oatmeal, and honey stinger waffles.
 The gluten-free waffles are better because they don’t crumble as much.

-- Pack in REAL fruit.
+2. Pack in REAL fruit.
 By day 2 of our 3-day hike I was desperately craving an apple or orange.
-Your fruit doesn’t have to be anything fancy, but you will want something not out of a package.
+Your fruit doesn’t have to be anything fancy, but you will want something that isn’t packaged.

 In terms of water, we packed in a water filter, steri pen, and water tablets.
 Having all 3 may have been a little overkill, but I’d rather be safe than sorry.

-I thought the steri pen was the best of all 3 as it was quick and efficient without adding any weird taste.
+I thought the steri pen was the most efficient without adding any weird taste.
 I’ve used water tablets that make your water taste like you’re drinking straight metal.
 Sadly, you need to be smart with your steri pen or the batteries will oxidize and it will be rendered useless.

 Gear

 Having the right type of gear for your hike is essential.
-Since the terrain and weather can lead to an abnormally wet environment, we decided to bring a footprint as well as an additional lightweight tarp and rope.
+Since the terrain and weather can lead to an abnormally wet environment, we brought a footprint and an additional lightweight tarp with rope.

 Bringing the tarp was one of our brighter decisions.
 On our last night there, it down poured and we still woke up dry.
 Unfortunately, some of our fellow campers woke up in a swimming pool because they didn’t bring the proper rain gear.